nimata23/nimata23/README.md

 ### Hi there 👋

+## I am Nicole Matamoros.
+A senoir at Colby College.
+## I am an East Asian Studies and Computer Science double major.
 <!--
 **nimata23/nimata23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.